Patellar chondropathy: why does your knee hurt?

 Understanding chondropathy patellae

-There chondropathy patellae is a common knee condition, characterized by a damage to the cartilage located under the kneecap.
+Patellar chondropathy is a common knee condition characterized by damage to the cartilage located under the kneecap.
 It causes a kneecap pain, often felt as deep, diffuse and sometimes difficult to locate precisely.

 Unlike an acute injury, this pain usually develops gradually.
 It can appear after repetitive physical activity, overuse, or for no apparent reason.
 It is particularly common among athletes, but also among people with muscle imbalances or knee misalignment.

-Understanding the chondropathy of the patella is essential to adapt the treatment and avoid worsening towards greater cartilage wear.
+Understanding patellar chondropathy is essential to adapt treatment and prevent progression towards further cartilage wear.

 What is the role of the cartilage under the kneecap?